 Find a Request for Reimbursement Form by logging in to your online account.

-You can submit your reimbursement requests three ways.
+You can submit your reimbursement requests several ways.

 Your election cannot be changed during the plan year, unless you experience a qualifying change in status event based on IRS regulations, such as:

-Your requested change must be due to and consistent with the event.
-You may change or terminate your dependent care FSA election only if:
+Your requested change must be due to and consistent with the event, such as increasing your election amount after having a baby.
+You may change or terminate your DepCare FSA election only if:

-You may also change your dependent care FSA election when an independent, third-party provider (other than a relative) significantly increases or decreases the cost of dependent care or when there is a coverage change, such as using another provider.
+You may also change your DepCare FSA election when an independent, third-party provider (other than a relative) significantly increases or decreases the cost of dependent care or when there is a coverage change, such as using another provider.

 Your FSA contributions are subject to the IRS "use-it-or-lose-it" rule.
-Any unused funds that remain in your dependent care FSA will be forfeited at the end of the plan year.
-FSA funds do not rollover to the following year.
+Any unused funds that remain in your DepCare FSA will be forfeited at the end of the plan year.
+DepCare FSA funds do not rollover to the following year.
 The unused funds cannot be paid to you in cash or other benefits.

 A run-out period is a pre-determined period after the plan year ends.
 During this time period, you may file claims for expenses incurred during the plan year.
 When the run-out period is over, you forfeit any unused funds.
 It's an IRS rule.